Mission & Vision Statements

 We envision a future in which people are actively engaged and enriched through world music, dance and culture, thus enabling them to become creative and confident global citizens.

 Kathy Armstrong is a percussionist and educator who is well-known for her work in bringing Ghanaian music and dance to choirs, schools and community groups in North America and Europe.
 She received her Master’s of Music from the University of Toronto, and has studied extensively in Ghana since 1990.
 Her commitment to community development and cross-cultural understanding informs and strengthens the inherent power of this art form.
 Based in Ottawa since 1994, she founded Baobab Community in 1995.
-Kathy also teaches part-time at Carleton University, and freelances locally and internationally.
+Kathy also teaches at Carleton University, and freelances locally and internationally.
 She recently completed further graduate studies at Carleton, where she received a Senate Medal for her work researching the links between drumming and wellbeing.
 For more information please visit www.kathyarmstrong.ca

 A music lover her whole life, Hayley de Bie attended her first Baobab performance in 1998 and became our operations manager almost 10 years later in 2006 and stayed in that position for seven years.
 Her current role is on contract for our finance requirements, and tour manager for our Footsteps to Ghana trips.
 Hayley brings her experience in community, volunteerism and education to the Tree and always seems to have a smile for everyone!